ZDev22/ZEngine/README.md

 sudo apt install libx11-dev
 sudo apt install gdb
 ```
+### GENERAL:
 - Install **@category:debuggers cppdbg** to run the program in VSCode/VSCodium
-- Include the bin folder from VULKAN in you environmental variables *if you want to edit shaders!*
+- If you want to edit shaders, include the bin folder from VULKAN in you environmental variables

 ## How do make your own games: